Skip to the content.

 Figure 1.
 Webots screenshot with the world “e-puck_botstudio_with_floor_sensors.wbt”.

-3- You will need to make changes to the file, so you have to save the sample world with a different name on a folder of your choice.
+3- You will need to make changes to the file, but Webots will not allow you to save changes to the sample world.
+To be able to do it, first save the sample world with a different name on a folder of your choice.

-4- Write a simple program to investigate the values returned by the floor sensors when the robot is over the white floor and over the black line.
-You can use the print function to show the sensor values in the Webots console.
+5- Copy the code from this script into your test_sensors.py controller.
+Run it to investigate the values returned by the ground sensors when the robot is over the white floor and over the black line.
+While running the simulation, you can click the robot and move it to different positions of the field using the arrows.
 More information about how to read the ground sensors is given below.

-5- Test the motor speeds to determine how fast the robot should run and turn in order to follow the line.
+7- Change the motor speeds to investigate how fast the robot can run and turn in order to follow the line.

 Line-follower state machine

 Figure 2.
-A state machine diagram that implements a line-follower behavior.
+A state machine diagram that implements a simple line-follower behavior.

 Ground sensors